 Yes, of course it does.
 Factors such as the range of services a supplier offers, customer service hours, and billing queries handling are all important.
 How important depends on whether any of these factors are more important than getting the cheapest deal.
 To help inform you we have included supplier's customer service rating by stars on our website.
 You can read how we rate energy suppliers here.
 You can also obtain details of certain energy supplier's complaint records on the Ofgem website.
 Please note however that complaints and customer service are not necessarily the same thing.

 What information will I need to provide to get a comparison quote?

 Not much!
-To do a search for a cheap gas and electricity supply you only need to enter your postcode, your current energy supplier and how much gas and electricity you use.
+To compare energy prices you only need to enter your postcode, your current energy supplier and how much gas and electricity you use.
 It might be helpful to keep a recent energy bill or, even better, your Annual Statement, handy handy.

 To make an application to switch to a cheaper gas and electricity supplier, you will need to provide us with your name, address and contact information, your bank details (if you want to pay by direct debit).
 Sometimes we need to ask for your electricity or gas meter reference numbers, which you can find printed on your bill.

 I have special needs.
 Will my new supplier provide me with the services I require?